-Trump launches 2020 re-election bid in jam-packed Orlando arena
+Trump launches re-election bid before jam-packed arena, vows to 'Keep America Great'

 "Our country cannot afford four more years of Trump diminishing America's role on the world stage, cutting access to health care, ignoring the climate emergency that is an unprecedented threat to our national security, tearing children from their parents at the border, giving enormous new tax breaks to big corporations and the wealthy at the expense of working families, and dividing our country by embracing toxic bigotry and racism that's antithetical to who we are," Bedingfield added.

-Bernie Sanders, meanwhile, hosted an "Ask Me Anything" open forum on Reddit on Tuesday.
+Sanders, meanwhile, hosted an "Ask Me Anything" open forum on Reddit on Tuesday.
 The self-described democratic socialist condemned what he called Trump's "rejection of science," and lamented the "incredible attacks against working families that have taken place under unfettered capitalism."

-Sanders said he would issue a video response to Trump's address later Tuesday evening.
+Sanders, in a video response to Trump's address later in the day, issued a series of personal insults.
+He called Trump a "racist" and "sexist," among other attacks.

 "The working class of this country has been decimated for decades by a coordinated attack from corporate America," Sanders told one Reddit user.
 "Bad trade deals have allowed corporations to ship millions of jobs abroad, companies have bitterly resisted unionization and the minimum wage has not been raised for almost 10 years."